 In either case, we will check the final layout of the Japanese or Italian version with the most commonly used browsers when necessary and advise the client of any display issues that a web designer unfamiliar with the Japanese or Italian language may not detect.

-Although not a requirement should the client request that the translation be made after exporting his website to Word or Excel files, to work directly with html, php or asp files a set of appropriate software tools is recommendable (please see our software and hardware tools for translators page).
+Although not a requirement should the client request that the translation be made after exporting his website to Word or Excel files, to work directly with HTML, pp or asp files a set of appropriate software tools is recommendable (please see our software and hardware tools for translators page).
 Our own website development environment is primarily powered by Dreamweaver (and Fireworks for small graphical changes), while for translation we utilize a CAT software that lets us work directly with HTML or PHP files (if the clients decides to go that route.
 This also prevents to unintentionally modify the html code.

 This is our translation workflow when working directly on website source files: